isomerpages/moe-dunmansec/_our-programmes/Craft and Technology Programme.md

 For Art, students will be exposed to the artworks of famous artist (i.e. Wassily Kandinsky) to learn about principles of Art.
 They will be taught different methods and ways to express their art through paper scrapping, canvas art, silk painting and digital photography.

+Click [Here] to view our youtube sharing. (https://youtu.be/XG9sOoeGv4I)

 Check out how the Virtual Art Gallery looks like!